Enrique8191/book-1/principles/clustering.md

 ### Clustering

+*With traditional clustering, you think in terms of IPaddr:port.
+With Iris clustering, you think in terms of cluster name and port.
+[Give it five minutes.](https://signalvnoise.com/posts/3124-give-it-five-minutes)*

 Any non-trivial computing system has notion of clustering.
 That is, grouping nodes (physical or virtual machines) that act together as one collective unit of computing.